West Indies vs India: Navdeep Saini shines on debut as visitors win low-scoring opening T20I

 Opting to field, all the six Indian bowlers got at least a wicket apiece with Saini returning with figures of 3/17 in his debut match.
 The Indians were also helped by the reckless approach of West Indian batsmen.

-There was no substantive partnership in the West Indies innings with the highest being the 34 between captain Carlos Brathwaite (9) and top-scorer Kieron Pollard (49) for the sixth wicket.
+There was no substantial partnership in the West Indies innings with the highest being the 34 between captain Carlos Brathwaite (9) and top-scorer Kieron Pollard (49) for the sixth wicket.
 Nicholas Pooran (20) was the only other West Indies batsman to score double digit figures.

 India opened bowling with off-spinner Washington Sundar (1/18) and got a wicket in the second ball itself with John Campbell slapping straight to deep midwicket fielder Krunal Pandya.